There are no affiliate links on PagePipe.

 Contact Form 7.

 This is the oldest and slowest contact form.
-Read our review of faster form plugins.
+Read our ebook of faster form plugins.
 We recommend as a faster plugin alternative:

 Simple Basic Contact Form